Scar Removal Salt Lake City & Layton Utah

 - Avoid sun/ UV rays – This tends to pigment maturing scars.
 Protect with SPF 15 or higher for at least 1 year after surgery

 - Vitamin E – Topical Vitamin E is used extensively in scar therapy.
 There is little to no evidence that it improves scars.
-There is some evidence that it has been occasionally associated with worsening of scars.
-Dr. Yates does not recommend Vitamin E for his patients unless they have had a favorable experience with it in the past.

 - Silicone sheeting – see below.
 Early application of silicone sheeting in the first 2-3 months after surgery has been shown to decrease the risk of hypertrophic scarring.
-Particularly helpful for patient prone to hypertrophic scarring.
+Particularly helpful for patients prone to hypertrophic scarring.

 Treatment of bad scars after they have formed